JenniferGoijman/interview-hiberus/Readme.md

 npm run start
 ```

-After that, the browser will launch the application in http://localhost:3000/ and will consume the API https://acme-enterprises.herokuapp.com/
+After that, the browser will launch the application in http://localhost:3000/ and it will consume the API https://acme-enterprises.herokuapp.com/

 You can log in using the next info: